hassant727/TeamSoftwareProject/README.md

                ------ setup.py
     Documentation
-                  ----- product brief versions
+                  ----- product brief versions BRANCHES
-#BRANCHES
+-
-        - main: used for the up to date running version of the software
+> - main: used for the up to date running version of the software

-        - develop: used for developing new features, addons and functionality for running version of the software this is only merged with master after it has been tested and assurance is given that it will not break the main software running under master branch
+> - develop: used for developing new features, addons and functionality for running version of the software
+    this is only merged with master after it has been tested and assurance is given that it will not break the main software running under master branch

-#CODING CONVENTIONS
+CODING CONVENTIONS
+-
-        - python coding conventions (file names with underscore if they consist of multiple words)
+> - python coding conventions (file names with underscore if they consist of multiple words)
-        - separating complex chunks of code/logic to provide readability
+> - separating complex chunks of code/logic to provide readability
-        - django file conventions hierarchy
+> - django file conventions hierarchy

-#BUILD COMMANDS FROM THE TOP OF THE DIR
+BUILD COMMANDS FROM THE TOP OF THE DIR
+-
-        cd CS3305TSP && chmod +x .runscript.sh && ./.runscript.sh
+> `cd CS3305TSP && chmod +x .runscript.sh && ./.runscript.sh `

-#AOB
+AOB
+-
 > This project implements a web applications with multiple apps in it
 > see the project readme in each app for individual function file/method explanation